The geology beneath British landscapes

 Are there any other costs?
 Is there anything I need to bring?

 Bring a notepad and pen.
 No other costs for the course.

 When I've finished, what course can I do next?

 Charles T. G. Clarke hails from the Republic of Ireland.
 He specialises in Archaeology and Human Evolutionary research.
 With a Bacholar of Science in Applied Archaeology from the Institute of Technology Sligo and a Master of Science in Palaeoanthropology and Palaeolithic Archaeology from the Institute of Archaeology (IOA) University College London (UCL).
 His work touches on aspects of the geological sciences from radiometric dating to an understanding of rock formation.
-He currently works as a Commercial Archaeologist with Archaeological Management Solutions (AMS) in the Republic of Ireland.
+He currently works as a Commercial Archaeologist with Network Archaeology on various site in England.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.